 Autism and Sensation

-For many, lavender smells nice, bright colored tulips make us smile, a lick of a tangy lemon is mildly aversive, but quickly forgotten, and the sound of the lawnmower can be a nuisance, but easily ignored.
+For many, lavender smells nice, bright-colored tulips make us smile, a lick of a tangy lemon is mildly aversive, but quickly forgotten, and the sound of the lawnmower can be a nuisance, but easily ignored.
 These small sensory “annoyances” are just that, nothing more or nothing less.
-Someone struggling with sensory integration challenges may have trouble processing sensation from the environment while maintaining self-regulation1.
+Someone struggling with sensory integration challenges may have trouble processing sensations from the environment while maintaining self-regulation1.
 Staying composed and focused on tasks may be tough because the sensory systems are not processing in a typical way.

 Some individuals with ASD may avoid certain sensory experiences like messy play in the mud, while others may seek them out, like swinging for a long time.
 Some may be sensitive to certain sound frequencies and noise, lighting, motion, or touch, or seek out these experiences excessively.